Evan Sachs, Credentialed Piano Instructor. e: Evan@MisterEvan.com

-Adult Piano Lessons
+Adult Lessons with Mr Evan

-"I am a 63 year old retired attorney who took up piano from Evan about eight months ago.
+"I am a 63 year old retired attorney who took up piano with Evan about 8 months ago.
 I had never played before.
 Evan has helped me to really enjoy the piano.
-I use "fake books" primarily which allow me to play a great variety of music in what I consider a very short period of time.
-I am really having fun learning to play the piano.
+I use "fake books" primarily which allow me to play a great variety of music in what I consider a very short period of time...I am really having fun learning to play the piano.
 Evan is a joy to work with."

-Tom Bryan, attorney, tennis competition player
+Tom Bryan, attorney..competition tennis player.

-The Different Goals of Adult Lessons
+Goals of Adult Lessons

 How do adult lessons differ from lessons for kids?
 Quite a bit.